pascallaliberte/pascallaliberte.me/index.md

 ## Thanks for reading

 *What about you?
 What do you care about?
 What are you working on?
 What are your tricks?
-I'd love to find out!
-[You can find me on Twitter at @pascallaliberte][twitter].*
+[Let me know: I'm @pascallaliberte on Twitter][twitter].*

 [twitter]: https://twitter.com/pascallaliberte